vitomeck/annathema/README.md

-im gonna kill obama
+im gonna read another book
-who votes?
+are you with me?